Suggestions for Current and Prospective Graduate Students

 Please arrive a couple weeks before the semester begins to allow

-enough time to process your paperwork.
+enough time to process your forms.

 If you do not arrive far enough ahead of time, then your first paycheck